 We offer jungle safari in Nepal, your trip to Nepal is incomplete if you have not been on a jungle safari in Nepal.
 Not only does Nepal offer glorious mountain trekking, tour, and raging river rafting, but it also has a fine selection of pristine national parks.
 Nepal offers you the chance to enter the jungle and view some of the rarest and most endangered wildlife on earth.
 A Jungle Safari in Nepal can be a very exciting experience.
 It is possible for any visitor to stay in these parks and take part in an organized jungle safari and activity program.
 It’s a great way to relax after a trek and soak up the jungle environment, bring your kids along and have the family holiday of a lifetime.
 In the jungle you can experience, elephant back safaris, Jungle walking, bird watching, canoeing, recreation activities, and cultural programs, depending on which park you choose to go to.

-Nepal has a total of 9 National Parks, 3 wildlife reserves, 6 conservation areas and 1 hunting reserve covering a total of 28,999 sq km which is 19.7 % of the country's total land.
+Nepal has a total of 9 National Parks, 3 wildlife reserves, 6 conservation areas and 1 hunting reserve covering a total of 28,999 sq km which is 19.7 percent of the country's total land.

-You can trek into the jungle by foot with an experienced tracker, by elephant back, by dugout canoe or by jeep.
-A safari in Nepal is a fun filled package ideal for anyone.
-The national parks offer a range of accommodations form lush resorts to basic tent style.
-The resorts make a package for you that included everything from you sleeping arrangements to meals to days full of activity.
+You can walk into the jungle by foot with an experienced tracker, by elephant back, by dugout canoe or by jeep.
+A safari in Nepal is a fun-filled package ideal for anyone.
+The national parks offer a range of accommodations forms lush resorts to basic tent style.
+The resorts make a package for you that included everything from your sleeping arrangements to meals to days full of activity.

 Means, Nature walk or Jungle walk overlooking or observing the enthralling beauty of Jungle vicinity.
-Actuality jungle walks bestows close-up chance to analysis different categories of animals as well observe their track, sign and sounds.
-The most gripping and attention- grabbing program offered by Nepal not found elsewhere in the world is regard as jungle safari.
-In Nepal you will discover the ideal situation of viewing the jungle scenery, birds and animals and the indigenous local people, their colorful tradition, unique dress and languages.
+Actuality jungle walks bestow close-up chance to analysis different categories of animals as well observe their track, sign, and sounds.
+The most gripping and attention-grabbing program offered by Nepal not found elsewhere in the world is regard as jungle safari.
+In Nepal, you will discover the ideal situation of viewing the jungle scenery, birds and animals and the indigenous local people, their colorful tradition, unique dress, and languages.

 National Parks and Wildlife Reserves